raj-rao-rr/Variance-Risk-Premia/README.md

 - **/.../Autocorrelations/** stores all autocorrelation figures associated with each swaption security's VRP measure

 ## 4	Running Code
-All of the code files are executed from the `main.m` file.
-The following steps are neccesary for gathering data, prior to execution.
+The following steps are neccesary for gathering data, prior to executing the `main.m` file.

 1. Open Bloomberg Professional Service or Refinitiv Datastream, you will need to retrieve historical data and store them in the `/Input/` folder.
 All data ranges should coincide with one another, such that their time horizons match and are aranged in ascending order (from oldest to earliest date, e.g. 1996-2020).
     - Download the US treasury Government 10 index (**USGG10YR Index**) and export to a `.csv` file name _**TreasuryRate.csv**_